jepetersohn/ghs-jquery-dom-traversal-challenge/README.md

 ### Release 1: Event Binding
-Every time we interact with the DOM events are emitted.
-We can hook into these events using JavaScript to perform actions when the events occur.
-For example when we click a button, a click event is fired.
-We can tap into that event and excecute some code when the button is clicked.
+Every time we interact with the DOM, events are emitted.
+We can hook into these events using JavaScript to perform custom actions when the events occur.
+For example when we click a button, a click event is fired and we can then control what takes place instead of performing the default behavior the browser has implemented.

-The JQuery "on" function gives us a friendly syntax to bind to events.
+The jQuery "on" function gives us a friendly syntax to bind to events.
 Here's the [documentation](http://api.jquery.com/on/) for "on".

-A list of events can be found [here](https://developer.mozilla.org/en-US/docs/Web/Events)
+A more complete list of events can be found [here](https://developer.mozilla.org/en-US/docs/Web/Events)

-Let's add a click handler that displays an alert with a list item's text when clicked.
+Let's add a click handler that displays an alert with a `li`'s text when clicked.

-Now let toggle the visibility of the ul list when the h1 is clicked.
+Now let toggle the visibility of the `ul` list when the `h1` is clicked.

 ### Release 2: Make a functioning counter
 Let's open the counter.html file.
 We have a nice looking counter but it doesn't do anything yet.